 - In a large bowl, combine spaghetti squash, spinach, chicken, Greek yogurt, salt, and pepper.
-Add the parmesan cheese without the 2 tbsp reserved for topping.
+Add the parmesan cheese without the 2 tablespoon reserved for topping.

 - Transfer mixture to an 8x8 baking dish.
 Top with reserved parmesan cheese.
 Bake for 25 minutes.

 - After 25 minutes, switch your oven to the broiler setting.
 Broil for 2-5 minutes, or until top is golden brown.
 Note: keep a very close eye on your spaghetti squash bake while broiling!
 Every oven is a little different and some will broil faster and require less time.